avi202020/terraform-provider-azurerm/README.md

-## Install and configure Terraform to provision Azure resources
+## Install and configure Terraform to provision Azure Kubernetes

    # Prerequisites